-The CDFA qualitative assessment model uses a three-color scheme to represent the status of each category associated with the Ecosystem Services definition.
+The CDFA qualitative assessment model uses a three-color scheme to represent the status of each category.
 A detailed description of the color scheme is described in the caption of Figure 2.
 EFA SAP examined several potential options for this model.
-They include showing positive ecosystem services on working landscapes using a plus/minus scale (Millennium Ecosystem assessment, 2005 - page 19), a multidirectional arrow based system with a three color scheme (Millennium Ecosystem assessment, 2005 - page 16), and several other industry based assessment models such as Field to Market.
+They include showing positive ecosystem services on working landscapes using a plus/minus scale (Millennium Ecosystem assessment, 2005 - page 19), a multidirectional arrow based system with a three color scheme (Millennium Ecosystem assessment, 2005 - page 16), and several other industry based assessment models (e.g., Field to Market).
 The three color scheme for the CDFA assessment model, in combination with the categories, was chosen because the benefits of management practices on the net environmental quality of a farm or ranch can be easily communicated to broad audience.

 There are several scenarios where the colors of the assessment model can change depending on the implemented practice.
-For example, the green status can change to orange first and then red if there is a net negative impact to a category as a result of a tradeoff.
+For example, the green status can change to orange if there is a net negative impact to a category as a result of a tradeoff.
+Tradeoffs are net negative impacts that occur as a result of implementing a net positive management practice in a different category.
+Category colors will not move from green to red with the implementation of a conservation measure or management practice.